allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/93-catalyze-and-swift-bridging-the-gap/blogarticle.md

 ---
-Title: Catalyze and Swift: Bridging The Gap
+Title: "Catalyze and Swift: Bridging The Gap"
-SeoTitle: Catalyze and Swift: Bridging The Gap
+SeoTitle: "Catalyze and Swift: Bridging The Gap"
 Author: josh
 Fullname: Josh Ault
 Date: 02/04/2015